The Casale San Pio V

 During the period of the scholastic reformation operated by Giovanni Gentile, the Ancient Library became a school for the educators of the visually impaired; and an education center for the blind and the deaf-mute.
 Augusto Romagnoli, the first blind professor in Italy, became the headmaster of the academy.
 The library still retains an extensive collection of books in braille.

 Currently, the Ancient Library is seat of conferences, artistic events and the discussions of the final dissertation.
 The solemnity of the location, offers the students unique moments.

 The Gymnasium is located in the heart of the complex.
 The structure maintains the features of the ancient gym.

-The building is seat of events and seminars, and can accomodate up to 250 people.
+The building is seat of events and seminars, and can accommodate up to 250 people.
 In this location, the students will have the opportunity to meet and professors and experts, confronting their experiences with colleagues from all around the world.

 The Study Hall

 The Casale San Pio V, offers a series of study halls, the ideal place for concentrating in absolute tranquility.
-All the classes are are equipped with computer sharing (available until 8.00 PM); and are rendered even more harmonious by a series of art installations realized by Guido Borghi.
+All the classes are equipped with computer sharing (available until 8.00 PM); and are rendered even more harmonious by a series of art installations realized by Guido Borghi.

 The Romagnoli Building

 The building was named after prof. Augusto Romagnoli, a visually impaired teacher who, thanks to the financial assistance provided by queen Margherita of Savoy, realized his dream of devising and putting into practice a teaching methodology addressed to the blind students.